 Bayer solutions for weed management

-DiFlexx DUO, tankmixed with Roundup PowerMAX, takes down tough-to-control, resistant weeds postemergence.
+DiFlexx DUO, tankmixed with Roundup PowerMAX, helps takes down tough-to-control, resistant weeds postemergence.
 “With multiple, powerful and effective sites of action, this postemergence application works best if applied soon after emergence to take weeds out at three inches or less,” Rittemann said.